 - The mother is 35 years old or older

-- You or your partner is a carrier for a genetic disorder
+- The mother or partner is a carrier of a genetic problem

-- There is a family history of a genetic disorder
+- There is a family history of a genetic problem

 What to Expect